 Northwestern’s ETOPiA brings Michael Frayn’s Copenhagen to the STAGE Lab

 Copenhagen is set during World War II, when the friendship of two Nobel Prize-winning physicists is tested by the prospect of providing Nazi Germany with the atomic bomb.
 A mysterious visit by Werner Heisenberg to Niels Bohr's home in Copenhagen in 1941 brings these renowned physicists and dear friends together under trying circumstances and leads to an argument whose consequences may determine the fate of nations.
 Uncertainty, the quantum mechanical principle discovered by Heisenberg, lies at every turn as he, Bohr, and Bohr's wife, Margrethe, attempt to reconstruct this fateful conversation and unravel their misunderstanding once and for all.
-This Tony Award-winning play (2000, Best Play) is based on historical characters and events.
+This 2000 Tony Award-winning play is based on historical characters and events.

 Intersections of Science and Art: Graphene Kirigami Featured in Nature

-Work by Melina Blees and collaborators at Cornell University, including principal investigator Professor Paul McEuen, the John A. Newman Professor of Physical Science and director of the Kavli Institute at Cornell for Nanoscale Science (KIC), has been featured in the July 29th issue of Nature.
+Work by Melina Blees and collaborators at Cornell University, including principal investigator Professor Paul McEuen, the John A. Newman Professor of Physical Science and director of the Kavli Institute at Cornell for Nanoscale Science (KIC), is featured in the July 29th issue of Nature.
 Blees, who is currently an IME Postdoctoral Scholar with STAGE, headed by IME Professor and Distinguished Fellow in the Arts, Science, and Technology, Nancy Kawalek, works on research dealing with an intriguing intersection between science and art known as "graphene kirigami."
 Watch the Nature video here, which details this fascinating and groundbreaking research.

 STAGE launches Nobel Week Festivities in Gothenburg, Sweden